MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-bulk-upload-format-csv-json.md

 There are six columns needed in your CSV file -- the first three are your source values, each providing detail about where your data is currently located.
 The remaining three columns indicate the site, document library and optional sub-folder to where you are migrating your data.
 All six columns must be accounted for in the file, even if you are not needing a value for a given field.

 Here's an example of the format for the CSV file.
 The rows show files that are being migrated from local file shares.
+You can optionally include a header row in your file.

 >[!Tip]
 >Download the template for bulk uploading using a CSV file:  [Migration Manager bulk upload template](https://download.microsoft.com/download/b/1/9/b1925e76-010c-4db5-aa44-64055f8f3efe/mm-example_csv_bulk_upload.csv)